 - Treat yourself to a meal at one of the best restaurants in Rome so that you can taste Italian cooking at its finest.
 Consider checking out Fortunato al Pantheon, DitiRambo, Antico Arco and Matricianella.

-These are just a few ideas for exploring Rome in two days, so why not start planning your trip to this amazing city?
+These are just a few ideas for spending 2 perfect days in Rome, so why not start planning your trip to this amazing city?